 The department also offers a program leading to the degree of Master of Arts in Teaching, Cf. p.
-24.
+28.

-PREREQUISITES FOR ACCEPTANCE TO CANDIDACY FOR THE DEGREE OF MASTER OF SCIENCE FOR TEACHERS OF PHYSICAL SCIENCES full year of teaching, (2) Successful completion of Physics 128, Chemistry 131 and 141, and Mathematics 121, or their equivalents.
+PREREQUISITES FOR ACCEPTANCE TO CANDIDACY FOR THE DEGREE OF MASTER OF SCIENCE FOR TEACHERS OF PHYSICAL SCIENCES

+The requirements for admission to candidacy for the degree of Master of Science for Teachers of Physical Sciences are: (1) Completion of at least one full year of teaching, (2) Successful completion of Physics 128, Chemistry 131 and 141, and Mathematics 121, or their equivalents.
 (These courses may have been taken at the undergraduate level, as part of this graduate program, or credit may be obtained by transfer or examination.) and (3) Satisfactory scores on the Graduate Record Examination.